pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 starting_date: 2022-02-08 00:00:00 +0000
 subtitle: ''
 introduction_html: "</p><p>AUGUST 28 - SEPTEMBER 7, 2023 </p><p>I'm incredibly stoked
-  to launch a brand-new expedition to one of the most special corners of Africa: Zambia!
+  to launch a brand-new photography expedition to one of the most special corners of Africa: Zambia!
 A journey that takes you back in time, to the nostalgic essentials of a true African safari.
+An expedition like no other, with a wide variety of vehicle safaris, walking safaris, canoe safaris and boat safaris.
+Get ready for a wild adventure!
-Get ready for a wild adventure! &nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>\n"
+  &nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/Q2ifFntqTDgvVWPt6
 subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION